codebypatrickleung/kopru-cli/README.md

 6. Run Kopru using one of these methods:

 Step 1-5 are the hard part!
 Now, run Kopru to start the migration.
 There are three ways to provide Kopru with the required parameters: environment variables, command-line flags, or a configuration file.
-There are only four required parameters, which essentially identify the source Azure resource group/VM and target OCI compartment/subnet.
+There are only a few required parameters, which essentially identify the source Azure resource group/VM and target OCI compartment/subnet.
 So basically, just tell Kopru what Azure VM to migrate and where to put it in OCI.

   - **Environment variables**:
     ```bash